 What Pride Month can teach us about diversity, acceptance and ourselves

-“It wasn’t until many years later and a failed attempt at seminary that I came to the realization that God wanted me to be who I was made to be, and I needed to stop fighting,” said Archer, a learning technology manager at Advocate Aurora Health,.
+“It wasn’t until many years later and a failed attempt at seminary that I came to the realization that God wanted me to be who I was made to be, and I needed to stop fighting,” says Amanda, a learning technology manager at Advocate Health Care and Aurora Health Care.

-“Pride means more to me now because of the struggle,” she said.
+“Pride means more to me now because of the struggle,” she says.
 “It means I can be who I am without shame or fighting.
 It means I can be me.”

-“Their stories are deep and deserve to be heard,” Archer said.
+“Their stories are deep and deserve to be heard,” Amanda says.

-When reflecting on how to make your work environment a more inclusive place, Archer recommended listening without judgement, hearing other’s stories and appreciating and learning from their differences.
-In the health care space, she also shared the importance of ensuring LGBTQ patients receive the same quality of care.
+When reflecting on how to make your work environment a more inclusive place, Amanda recommends listening without judgement, hearing other’s stories and appreciating and learning from their differences.
+In the health care space, she also shared the importance of ensuring LGBTQ+ patients receive the same quality of care.

 As Pride Month is a time to reflect on how to create a more inclusive society, she also compared the beauty of differences to the beauty of a rainbow, one of the images associated with Pride Month: